-Description: This is a work-based learning mentorship class designed to give all students (general education mentors as well as students who benefit from special education services) the opportunity to learn general employability skills by volunteering in the school and in the community.
-Students support one another while learning work skills such as cleaning, making soap, and selling coffee.
-Through this class, student mentors will be given opportunities to gain leadership experience.
+Description: This work-based learning mentorship class designed to give all students (general education students as well as students who benefit from Special Education Services) the opportunity to practice entrylevel job skills through on-site and community volunteer opportunities.
+Students will learn general employability skills by volunteering in the school and community while supporting one another in developing workplace skills such as custodial tasks. organization, and teamwork.
+The class will also include discussions and practice of workplace expectations, including work attitude, work relationships, job competency, task completion, and time management.
+Through this class, student mentors will gain valuable leadership experience as they assist their peers in acquiring essential workplace competencies.